Kingdom of the Two Sicilies–United States relations: Kingdom of Naples

-Kingdom of the Two Siclies
+Kingdom of the Two Sicilies

 After the Kingdom of Naples and Sicily merged in 1816 relations with the former Kingdom of Naples continued under the union of the Two Sicilies.
 While relations were not formally established in 1832, in 1816, the first interaction between both countries occurred with the reception of William Pinkney, the U.S. Special Minister Plenipotentiary to Naples.
-Pinkney was commissioned on April 23, 1816, with the mission to negotiate a treaty to pay reparations to U.S. merchants for ships and goods seized or confiscated during Joachim Murat rule during the Napoleonic Wars from 1809-1813.
-Pinkney’s mission was unsuccessful, and in October 1816 he departed for his post at Saint Petersburg, Russia as ambassador to the Russian Empire.
+Pinkney was commissioned on April 23, 1816, with the mission to negotiate a treaty to pay reparations to U.S. merchants for ships and goods seized or confiscated during Joachim Murat rule during the Napoleonic Wars from 1809 to 1813.
+Pinkney's mission was unsuccessful, and in October 1816 he departed for his post at Saint Petersburg, Russia as ambassador to the Russian Empire.

 Relations formally began on January 25, 1832, when John Nelson presented his credentials to King Ferdinand II.
 The highlight of Nelson's tenure was the signing of the Claims Convention on October 14, 1832, in Naples solving the compensation issue of American merchants whose assets were seized during the Napoleonic Wars.

 Relations ended in 1860 following the Unification of Italy when the kingdom was dissolved and incorporated into a singular Italian state.
 As a result, the U.S. closed its mission in Naples in November, and U.S. representatives were relocated to Turin.